urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/zp/zpcb.md

 Path / location trace

-`!_` is a virtual natural hoon that traces the stack if debugging is enabled, putting the current path and location range of each rune.
+`!_` is a virtual natural rune that traces the stack if debugging is enabled, putting the current path and location range of each rune.

 Produces